International Women's Day

 We at the NCCR MSE want to break the bias, not only on a symbolic level by crossing our arms, but rather by taking action:

-about 40% of PostDocs and PhDs who took part in our survey and work at the NCCR MSE feel encouraged to continue with an academic career.
+Amongst other facts and figures, one interesting result that we looked into more closely is that about 40% of PostDocs and PhDs who took part in our survey and work at the NCCR MSE feel encouraged to continue with an academic career.
 Less than one third of this 40% is made up by female PostDocs and PhDs!
 If we want to bring about change to this prevailing situation of talent drain, we believe that we will have to go beyond gender bias to a reassessment of structures and academic working culture.
-During the next months we will start taking action, analyzing and rethinking our processes regarding lab management, recruitment, supervision as well as support of young and esp. female talents.
+Considering our processes regarding lab management, recruitment, supervision as well as support of young and esp. female talents will be important on our way to changing the working culture into a more inclusive and diverse culture, attractive to different kinds of people and contrasting perspectives.

 Andrea Zimmermann